Read till the end for an exclusive promo code to save on your next trip to Western Australia and beyond!

 Australia’s Coral Coast

-The most important ingredient for your road trip is a comfy car, which you can collect from Perth airport or various Hertz pickup points around the city.
+The most important ingredient for your road trip is a comfy car, which you can rent and pick-up from Perth Airport.
 We recommend at least a 4-wheel drive (4WD) to explore off-road terrain at the sand dunes and national parks.

 *Pro-tip: There’s lots of wind and sand so bring along sunnies and a jacket.

-Accommodation in Cervantes: RAC Cervantes Holiday Park — from S$199.
-It’s a cosy modern villa with a fully-equipped kitchen, living room, and even your own BBQ pit.
-This was also just a 20-minute drive from the Pinnacles Desert, for stargazing on day 2!
+Accommodation in Cervantes: RAC Cervantes Holiday Park — from AU$327/night for a two-bedroom villa, good for six guests.
+Comes with a fully-equipped kitchen, living room, and even your own BBQ pit.
+This was also just a 20-minute drive from the Pinnacles Desert, for stargazing on Day 2!

 Day 2: Cervantes